-- Do advise campus security (G4S) or a CCC employee immediately of any: - Emergency - Suspicious person or circumstance - Do keep only small sums of cash in your room or office or with you. - Do lock your car doors when you leave your vehicle unattended, and place packages and other items out of sight-preferably in the trunk. - Don't attach personal ID information to your keys. - Don't bring irreplaceable property and heirlooms to the campus. - Don't go out at night or away for the weekend without telling a roommate, family member, or friend where you are going, with whom, and when you will return. - Don't hitchhike-and be wary of giving a stranger a ride.
-Controlling a situation inside a moving vehicle can be difficult. - Don't leave books, jackets, purse, backpacks, or other personal items of value unattended anywhere on campus. - Don't leave your unoccupied residence or office unlocked-and don't prop exterior building doors open.
+- Do keep only small sums of cash in your room or office or with you. - Do lock your car doors when you leave your vehicle unattended, and place packages and other items out of sight-preferably in the trunk. - Don't attach personal ID information to your keys. - Don't bring irreplaceable property and heirlooms to the campus. - Don't go out at night or away for the weekend without telling a roommate, family member, or friend where you are going, with whom, and when you will return. - Don't hitchhike-and be wary of giving a stranger a ride.
+Controlling a situation inside a moving vehicle can be difficult. - Don't leave books, jackets, purse, backpacks, or other personal items of value unattended anywhere on campus. - Don't leave your unoccupied residence unlocked-and don't prop exterior building doors open.
 Most thefts in college residence halls occur when outer and inner doors are left open.
-Lock your door even if you will be gone only briefly. - Don't lend your keys, your ID, or your credit cards to anyone, including a friend or roommate.
+Lock your door even if you will be gone only briefly. - Don't lend your keys, your ID, or your credit cards to anyone, including a friend or roommate. - Do advise campus security (G4S) or a CCC employee immediately of any: Emergency